Cost of Living in Panama

 We asked people how much they someone comfortably live on in Panama, they wrote:

-"I suppose for normal people (unlike me) you'd best have a couple thousand dollars per month," said one expat in Las Tablas.
+"I suppose for normal people (unlike me) you'd best have a couple thousand dollars per month," remarked one in Las Tablas.

 Will I save money living in Panama?